If you're posting images to Instagram, whether from a phone or computer, here's my unofficial guide to photo and picture sizes for Instagram posts.

 If you repeatedly infringe other people’s intellectual property rights, we will disable your account when appropriate.

-Instagram is primarily designed to be used with mobile devices, but there are aways to post to Instagram from a computer.
-There are various ways to do it, but some of the simplest are free.
+Instagram is primarily designed to be used with mobile devices, but there are ways to post to Instagram from a desktop or laptop.
+There are various ways to do it, but some of the simplest methods are free and relatively straightforward to set up.